Now recruiting in…

 • Small settings (multi-purpose)

-• We recommend a ratio of 10-15 participants per dog to ensure the experience is enjoyable and safe for everyone.
+• Most visits will have a ratio of 10-15 participants per dog to ensure the experience is enjoyable and safe for everyone.

 Therapy Dogs